 If you are injured make sure you go to the hospital and report the incident to the police.
 Make sure they document everything and you are able to get copies.

 - Make an Emergency Plan with Kids – Teach your children how to get help.
 Instruct them not to get involved in the violence between you and your partner.
 Plan a code word to signal to them that they should get help or leave the house.
 Have a safe place planned for your children to go (a neighbor’s house or a locked room).
 Make sure your children understand their job is to find safety, not protect you.

 - Let Neighbors and Friends Know – Let them know what is going on and create a signal or safety word that signals them to get help for you.

 - Always Keep a Phone with You – If a situation escalates you can call or text for help.

 - Arm Yourself with Self Defense Tools – These tools can give you the time you need to get away.
 My good friend Alison sells these amazing products that women be defensive.

-- Keep evidence of abuse (i.e. pictures of bruises, hospital visits, police records).
+Like pictures of bruises, hospital visits, and police records.
 Make sure you keep this in a safe place where you abuser cannot get to it and destroy it.